-Out of all of the wildflowers on this list, these are likely the most familiar.
+Out of all of the bee-friendly flowers on this list, these are likely the most familiar.
 While they do produce some nectar, their abundance of pollen is the primary reason that bees flock to their pretty flowers.

-It helps that they grow in so many different colours—yellow, blue, and purple the most appealing to bees.
+It helps that they grow in so many different colours— with yellow flowers, blue, and purple the most appealing to bees.
 The best time to sow daisy seeds is during the fall and early Spring.
 They love the sun, so be sure to plant in areas that will get plenty of sunshine.

 With their abundance of pollen, daisies are fiercely attractive to bees for the nutrition it provides developing larvae.
 It’s rich in both protein and fats.

 This strange and alluring flower looks like something straight out of a Frozen sequel.
 Tiny, ridged petals bloom from the bottom of a frosty-looking pine cone.
 Considered a butterfly attractant, Sea Holly is also a magnet for bees.

 They enjoy sandy terrain with soil low in density and nourishment.
 Like most wildflowers, it simply doesn’t need much to survive.
 It won’t grow in rich soil, so accommodations have to be made if you want to add this to your flower garden.